medcomdk/ehmi/docs/assets/documents/ecore/ehmiSBDH/Reliable_Messaging-SBDH.md

 </figure>
 <br>

-When Reliable Messaging is implemented, the Receiver **SHALL** check the incoming EnvelopeIdentifier and Message/MetaInformation/Identifier (hereafter MessageIdentifier) against a cache of previously received ehmiSBDH-envelopes.
+When Reliable Messaging is implemented, the Receiver **SHALL** check the incoming /MetaInformation/Identifier (hereafter MessageIdentifier) against a cache of previously received ehmiSBDH-envelopes.
 The correct action to take depends on what is received:

 | Case                                                            | Description                |
 |:----------------------------------------------------------------|:---------------------------|